cta-observatory/dragonboard_testbench/README.md

 # dragonboard_testbench
 [![Build Status](https://travis-ci.org/cta-observatory/dragonboard_testbench.svg?branch=master)](https://travis-ci.org/cta-observatory/dragonboard_testbench)

-A collection of programs to help with drs calibration of the LST test data of the dragon_cam.
+A collection of programs to help with DRS4 calibration of the LST test data of the dragon_cam.

 ## Installation